- Idaho, unlike some states,

 Professional Liability -

-Protects professionals and others who have greater than average
+Protects professionals who have greater than average knowledge in a

 professional expertise.
 Medical malpractice insurance is a type of professional liability insurance.

-the company.
-This insurance protects them should law suits arise.
-Some individuals may not be
+This insurance protects them should a law suit occur.

 Umbrella (Supplemental Liability) -

 Provides additional liability coverage beyond that offered by a primary liability

 policy.
 This may be needed by businesses engaged in high-risk

 Omissions) - CPAs and other licensed professionals, such as contractors,

 real estate agents, architects, and home appraisers, may need this insurance to protect against mistakes that could cause financial harm to a

 client or related party.